docker-archive/classicswarm/docs/networking.md

 ## Create a network

 By default, Swarm is using the `overlay` network driver, a global-scope network driver.
-A global-scope network driver creates a network across an entire swarm.
+A global-scope network driver creates a network across an entire Swarm cluster.
 When you create an `overlay` network under Swarm, you can omit the `-d` option:

 ```bash